 I frequently get emails like this, so I know how to handle them.

 I think Daniel was surprised by my question.
-He probably expected to hear me say, “Practice X exercise for Y problem.”
+He probably wanted me say, “Practice X exercise for Y problem.”
 And sometimes, I do answer that way.
 But not often, and certainly not in this case.

 Are You Taking Your Medicine?

 This dosage gives the best results.
 Of course, it’s critical that you also follow the 3 Golden Rules of practice.
 Someone just going through the motions won’t get results.
-But if you’ve learned from me face-to-face, if you follow the 3 Golden rules while practicing twice a day, then you’re going to get results.
+But if you’ve learned the 5-Phase Routine, if you follow the 3 Golden rules while practicing twice a day, then you’re going to get results.
 Great results.